-The overall width of the car, including complete wheels, must not exceed 2000mm with the steered wheels in the straight ahead position.
+The overall width of the car, including complete wheels and when measured at the front and rear wheel centre lines, may not be less than 1950mm and must not exceed 2000mm with the steered wheels in the straight ahead position.
 Overall width will be measured when the car is fitted with tyres inflated to 1.4 bar.

-3.4 Width ahead of the rear wheel centre line:
+3.4 Width forward ahead of the rear wheel centre line:

-- 3.4.1 Bodywork width ahead of the rear wheel centre line must not exceed 1500mm. - 3.4.2 In order to prevent tyre damage to other cars, the top and forward edges of the lateral extremities of any bodywork forward of the front wheels must be at least 10mm thick with a radius of at least 5mm.
-Providing it is inclined at an angle less than 60° to the car centre line, the forward edge of any horizontal part of the bodywork in these areas need not comply with these requirements. - 3.4.3 In order to avoid the spread of debris on the track following an accident, the outer skins of the front wing endplates and any turning vanes in the vicinity of the front wheels (and any similarly vulnerable bodywork parts in this area), must be made predominantly from materials which are included for the specific purpose of containing debris.
+- 3.4.1 Bodywork width between the front and rear wheel centre lines must not exceed 1600mm. - 3.4.2 Bodywork width forward of the front wheel centre line must not exceed 1400mm. - In order to prevent tyre damage to other cars, the top and forward edges of the lateral extremities of any bodywork forward of the front wheels must be at least 10mm thick with a radius of at least 5mm.
+Providing it is inclined at an angle less than 60° to the car centre line, the forward edge of any horizontal part of the bodywork in these areas need not comply with these requirements. - In order to avoid the spread of debris on the track following an accident, the outer skins of the front wing endplates and any turning vanes in the vicinity of the front wheels (and any similarly vulnerable bodywork parts in this area), must be made predominantly from materials which are included for the specific purpose of containing debris.